meegpipe/meegpipe/tutorials/batman/README.md

 ### Experimental protocol

-In a nutshell, the BATMAN protocol involved various environmental manipulations (posture, skin temperature, ambient lights) that are expected to trigger relevant thermoregulatory system responses.
+In a nutshell, the BATMAN protocol involved various environmental manipulations (posture, skin temperature, ambient light) that are expected to trigger relevant thermoregulatory system responses.
 Such responses were characterized using a diverse set of variables: arterial blood pressure, ECG, skin and core temperature, and hdEEG.
 In order to assess effects on behavior and alertness, the